hanisahhusna06-maker/E-PORTFOLIO/README.md

   <a href=" ">My poster</a>

 - Assignment 3 "Academic Writing"

   Make a report based on Industry Talk 2 (Project Management & System Development).

  <a href="ASG 3 TIS.docx">You can check on my report by clicking on it!</a>

+ ✨*DIGITAL LOGIC*